-In connection with the filing of the Quarterly Report on Form 10-Q of Cadence Pharmaceuticals, Inc. ("Cadence") for the quarterly period ended March 31, 2007, as filed with the Securities and Exchange Commission on the date hereof ("the Report"), each of the undersigned officers of Cadence, hereby certifies, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
-Section 1350, that:
+In connection with the filing of the Quarterly Report on Form 10-Q of Cadence Pharmaceuticals, Inc. ("Cadence") for the quarterly period ended June 30, 2007, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned officers of Cadence, hereby certifies, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
+Section 1350, that, to our knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Cadence.
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Cadence.

-The undersigned have executed this Certification effective as of May 15, 2007.
+The undersigned have executed this Certification effective as of August 14, 2007.

-/s/ THEODORE R. SCHROEDER
+/s/ Theodore R. Schroeder